Srivignesh95/Restaurant/README.md

 - **Customer Management**: Add, edit, delete, and view customer details.
 - **Order Management**: Create, update, delete, and track orders.
 - **Menu Management**: Manage menu items with descriptions and pricing.
-- **Sorting and Search**: Sort tables dynamically and search customers by phone number.
 - **User-Friendly Interface**: Modern UI with Bootstrap for styling.

 ## Technologies Used